-- We do not have adequate segregation of duties; - We have not established a formal written policy for the approval, identification and authorization of related party transactions - We do not have an independent body to oversee our internal controls over financial reporting and lack segregation of duties due to our limited resources.
+- We do not have adequate segregation of duties; - We do not have an independent body to oversee our internal controls over financial reporting and lack segregation of duties due to our limited resources.

 We plan to rectify these weaknesses by hiring additional accounting personnel once we have additional resources to do so.